EeYeoKeat/Numpy-Scipy-Pandas-Matplotlib-Libraries/README.md

 # Numpy-Scipy-Pandas-Matplotlib-Tutorials

+The tutorials mainly used for provide free basic training python class for student and also self-revision purpose.

 # Numpy

 NumPy is the fundamental package for scientific computing with Python and it able to handle a powerful N-dimensional array object.